pupil-labs/pupil-docs/src/invisible/how-tos/data-collection-with-the-companion-app/transfer-recordings-via-usb.md

 Recordings that are deleted from the Invisible Companion App, e.g. to free up storage space, cannot be transferred back to the Invisible Companion App from your backup location (including Pupil Cloud, a laptop/desktop PC, or external HD).

-This means that if you delete the recordings prior to a Pupil Cloud upload, they cannot be uploaded to Pupil Cloud at a later date.
+This means that if you delete the recordings prior to uploading them to Pupil Cloud, they cannot be uploaded at a later date either.

 ::: tip
 <v-icon large color="info">info_outline</v-icon>